nebulab/playbook/come-lavoriamo/tool.md

 We use [Appear.in](https://appear.in/) for meetings with clients and other team members.

 Appear.in is based on the concept of rooms.
-The main room is [/nebulab](https://appear.in/nebulab), which you can use any time you want for work-related amtters.
+The main room is [/nebulab](https://appear.in/nebulab), which you can use any time you want for work-related matters.

 ### Zoom.us